jbmokuz/pocket-monster-of-the-week/README.md

 ﻿# Pocket Monster of the Week

-# Premise

-You are Pokemon in the legendary Pokemon trainer Red's team!
-You have gone on many fantastic Pokemon adventures over the years.
-However once in a while Red would seemingly "freeze" in place for no reason.
-At first this was for just a few hours a day.
-However, as time went on, these "freezing" periods got longer and longer, until it seemed to just go on for years.

-Finally	after being stuck in your pokeball for ages, you escape into a vastly changed world!
-Pokemon fear that the end is near as the great "Energizer's" power wanes.
-In an effort to conserve	power Pokemon do not fight.
-But with your awakening also heralds monstrous Legendary Pokemon called "The Game Sharks" with unfathomable power and a thrust for consuming energy.
-Only you posses the Hidden Machine's to stop The Game Sharks!
-Will you be able to stop them before all of Kanto is erased forever?

 # Description

 Pocket Monster of the Week is a Monster of the Week reskin with custom playbooks and a few rules changes.